bodrick/awesome/TOPICS.md

 *   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
 *   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.
 *   [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.

-## dark-theme

-*   [GilbN/theme.park](https://github.com/GilbN/theme.park) - A collection of themes/skins for 50 selfhosted apps!
-*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Front-end framework with a built-in dark mode and full customizability using CSS variables; great for building dashboards and tools.
-*   [sandoche/Darkmode.js](https://github.com/sandoche/Darkmode.js) - 🌓 Add a dark-mode / night-mode to your website in a few seconds

 ## docker-mods